Robert Ozn: Theater and education

+He then replaced Gary Sinise as Wesley in the LA company of Sam Shepard's Curse of the Starving Class.

+In 1981, he returned to Broadway as one of the leads in the rock musical "Marlowe" opposite Patrick Jude and Lisa Mordente who was nominated for a Tony Award for her performance.

+In 1982, he starred as Frederick in a tour of Gilbert and Sullivan's Pirates of Penzance with Karla DeVito as Mabel, who had replaced Linda Ronstadt in Joe Papp's Broadway production, and Don Stewart as the Pirate King.

+His appearance as a charismatic punk rocker in the short film "No Regrets" directed by Ruth Charny, produced by the team of Ellen Sherman (Executive Producer Dateline NBC) & Gillian Gordon of Binge or Bomb?, caught the attention of New York City impresario Ron Delsner who became his mentor as a recording artist.

-EBN-OZN and DaDa NaDa
+ĒBN-ŌZN and DaDa NaDa

 In 1981, Rosen met Ned Liben, then the owner of New York's Sundragon Recording Studios.
 Liben had built his first professional studio at the age of 14 and by the time he met Rosen had worked with Jimi Hendrix, Talking Heads, and The Ramones.

 Their initial collaboration, "AEIOU Sometimes Y" was recorded in 1981–1982 (released in 1983) and was the first American commercially released and charted record to be produced on a computer (a Fairlight CMI).
 "AEIOU" was a mix of rap, spoken word, digital sampling, rock and R&B dance music.
-Liben and Rosen cut their own 12-inch dance single, which was signed by Arista Records in London and in New York by Elektra Records' President Bob Kraznow before the band even had a name, which eventually became EBN-OZN.
-"AEIOU" went top 20 on the Billboard Club Chart, establishing OZN as one of the first white rappers in the industry.
+Liben and Rosen cut their own 12-inch dance single, which was signed by Arista Records in London and in New York by Elektra Records' President Bob Kraznow before the band even had a name, which eventually became ĒBN-ŌZN.
+"AEIOU" went top 20 on the Billboard Club Chart, establishing ŌZN as one of the first white rappers in the industry.
 "AEIOU"'s video, a Los Angeles Times Top 10 Video of the Year, and an MTV Heavy Rotation favorite garnered wide domestic and international exposure and was featured on Beavis and Butt-head throughout the 1990s.
+"AEIOU" was listed in Rolling Stone Magazine's top 100 Songs of 1983.

-EBN-OZN's first full-length album, Feeling Cavalier, released by Elektra in 1984, went Top 20 on the College Radio Chart and their second single, "Bag Lady (I Wonder)" went Top 40 on the Billboard Club Chart.
-The video for "Bag Lady" starred Tony and Emmy Award winner Imogene Coca and like "AEIOU," enjoyed worldwide television and club play.
+ĒBN-ŌZN's first full-length album, Feeling Cavalier, released by Elektra in 1984, went Top 20 on the CMJ College Music Journal Radio Chart and their second single, "Bag Lady (I Wonder)" went Top 40 on the Billboard Club Chart.
+The video for "Bag Lady" starred Tony and Emmy Award winner Imogene Coca and like "AEIOU," received worldwide television and club play.

+The duo toured the United States in 1984, appearing with Howard Jones and Missing Persons also performing in New York City at The Ritz and The Beacon Theatre.